India life insurers seek quick capital fix from PE investors after law change

 Consultants BCG said they expect India’s life insurance market to rank among the world’s top three by 2020.

-State Bank of India (SBI.NS), the majority owner of SBI Life, has said it was in talks with investors about selling stakes in its insurance units.
+State Bank of India, the majority owner of SBI Life, has said it was in talks with investors about selling stakes in its insurance units.
 It gave no details.

-Bankers said ICICI Prudential Life, a joint venture between ICICI Bank Ltd (ICBK.NS) and Prudential, is also in talks with investors including Singapore’s Temasek Holdings[TEM.UL].
+Bankers said ICICI Prudential Life, a joint venture between ICICI Bank Ltd and Prudential, is also in talks with investors including Singapore’s Temasek Holdings.

-Carlyle (CG.O) and Singapore’s GIC Pte Ltd [GIC.UL] are also interested in the sector, the bankers added.
+Carlyle and Singapore’s GIC Pte Ltd are also interested in the sector, the bankers added.

 ICICI Prudential did not respond to a request for comment.
 Temasek declined to comment.
 Spokeswomen for Carlyle and GIC also declined to comment.